Closing remarks on Océanne and Tristan

 The UK governments, both Tories and later Labour, were also all-in on getting rid of trans people.
 So you had remarks like this:

-The challenge here was that I was writing a comedy which was portraying anti-trans rhetoric as absurd, but then, Conservatives saying absurd things and pushing absurd laws about trans people that eclipsed whatever I’d write.
+The challenge here was that I was writing a comedy which was portraying anti-trans rhetoric as absurd, but then, Conservatives say things about trans people and push laws that eclipsed whatever I’d write.

 Things were getting worse so fast I couldn’t keep up.
 I had to revise constantly.
-Consequently, this is why I then set the play to take place in 2023 rather than an undefined present.
-I didn’t want risk inadvertently minimizing how bad things were in 2024 onwards.
+This is why I then set the play in 2023 rather than an undefined present; I didn’t want risk inadvertently minimizing how bad things might get in 2024 onwards.

 Bad guys don’t get their comeuppance